-HOW DOES STRESS AFFECT THE SKIN?
+HOW DOES STRESS AFFECT YOUR SKIN?

 When the body is under stress, neurons in the hypothalamus produce corticotropin-releasing hormone (CRH).
 From the hypothalamus, the fight-or-flight headquarters of the brain, CRH travels through the bloodstream to the pituitary gland, stimulating the production of cortisol.
 Neuropsychologist Sanam Hafeez explains that “cortisol is a stress hormone with many functions.
 It is critical for the regulation of our metabolism, and the body's use of proteins, carbohydrates, and fats, as well as regulation of blood pressure and cardiovascular function."
 So, cortisol isn’t all bad.
 We need it for lots of normal bodily processes.
 Following a stressful event, however, cortisol can spike and linger longer than we would like.
 Hafeez continues, saying that cortisol reacts “different(ly) from adrenaline in that it remains elevated over a longer period of time after said event, while adrenaline, which you can feel, returns to normal levels.”
 This lingering cortisol triggers the immune system to prepare for the worst, releasing chemicals that initiate a fight-or-flight status in our protective barrier—our skin.
 This epic effort to protect your body from harm can produce an array of inflammatory skin symptoms, and with an average 22 square feet of skin per person, that can mean big trouble.